2600hz/monster-ui-webhooks/design/Specs/spec.md

 PUT accounts/{accountId}/webhooks

 The user should be limited to known values for the "http_verb" and "hook" properties.
 Both of these parameters can be hardcoded in the application.
-However, the "hook" property should be easily maintainable by 2600hz engineers as it is likely to change frequently.
+However, the "hook" property should be easily maintainable by 2600hz engineers as it is likely to be extended frequently.

 ### Updating a Webhook
 The application needs to provide a developer with the ability to update an existing webhook configuration, using the following Kazoo API: